Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_53.png
     :align: center

-:red:`We will complete wiring in next section.
+:combo:`red font-bolder:We will complete wiring in next section.
 Shut down the Raspberry Pi first.
 Do NOT turn on Raspberry Pi until chapter 3.`

 |